eleda77/eleda77.github.io/docs/vocab_list.md

 **plectrum** - ancient guitar pick (like for lyre)

+**pleonasm** - the use of more words than are necessary to convey meaning (e.g. see with one's eyes), either as a fault of style or for emphasis

 **plongeon** - the act of diving into the water

 **poetaster** - a person who writes inferior poetry